Chocolate and raspberry roulade recipe

 Chocolate and raspberries are a winning combination.
 Pops of sweetly tart berries are perfect for cutting through the richness of the chocolate in this delicious roulade.
 See method

 of the reference intake

 - Grease a nonstick baking paper and line a 23x33 cm Swiss roll tin.
 Preheat the oven to gas 4, 180°C, fan 160°C.

 - Melt the chocolate over a pan of gently simmering water.

 - Place the egg whites in a large grease-free bowl and using an electric whisk, whisk them until they form soft peaks.
 Set aside.

 - Place the egg yolks and sugar in a large bowl and stand it over a pan of simmering water.
 Whisk until the eggs are fluffy and thick enough to leave a trail when the whisk heads are lifted from the mixture.
 Stir in the chocolate then gently fold in the egg whites.

 - Pour into the prepared tin and bake for 20-25 mins or until the centre springs back when lightly touched with your finger.

-Whilst the cake cooks, lay a sheet of baking parchment out on the work surface and sprinkle with a little caster sugar.
+- Whilst the cake cooks, lay a sheet of nonstick baking paper out on the work surface and sprinkle with a little caster sugar.
 Tip the roulade out onto the paper, carefully peel away the lining paper, trim the edges then cover the roulade with a clean, damp tea towel.
 Leave to cool.